 - Directly.
-You can write the query directly into the SQL query field of the Query form.
-You can either use standard SQL for the query, or, if your CS-Direct systems use AltaVista or Verity search engines, you can use an appropriate search engine query. - Indirectly.
-You can write the query in an element and then store the location of that element in the query asset by identifying it in the Element name field in the Query form.
+You can write the query directly into the SQL query field of the "Query" form.
+You can either use standard SQL for the query, or, if your CS-Direct systems use the Verity search engine, you can use an appropriate search engine query. - Indirectly.
+You can write the query in an element and then store the location of that element in the query asset by identifying it in the Element name field in the "Query" form.
 An element for a query is like any other element: you can use XML, JSP, JavaScript, HTML, and so on.

-Most of the Burlington Financial queries store the query directly; that is, the SQL query is written directly into the SQL query field in the Query form.
+Most of the Burlington Financial queries store the query directly; that is, the SQL query is written directly into the SQL query field in the "Query" form.
 For example, the following code is from the News Wire Feed Query: